 Cancer is a widespread disease that impacts nearly every family.
-The American Cancer Society estimates there were 1.9 million new cases and more than 600,000 cancer deaths in 2021.
+The American Cancer Society estimates that there will be just over 2 million new cancer cases in the United States during 2024.

 If someone in your family has had cancer, you may wonder if you are also at risk.
-According to Loyola Medicine certified genetic counselor, Anastasia Kathrens-Gallardo, MS, it depends on many factors.
+According to Loyola Medicine certified genetic counselor, Laiken Kentnich, MS, it depends on many factors.

-“Most of the time, cancer occurs due to some combination of random DNA changes, environmental factors and lifestyle choices,” says Kathrens-Gallardo.
+“Most of the time, cancer occurs by chance due to a combination of random DNA changes, environmental factors and lifestyle choices.” says Kentnich.

-“Only about 5% to 10% of all cancers have a hereditary cause, but that can be higher for some cancer types.”
+“Only about 5% to 10% of all cancers have a hereditary (genetic) component, but that can be higher for some cancer types.”

-Hereditary cancer occurs when a parent passes an abnormal gene to their child through a sperm or egg cell.
+Hereditary cancer occurs when a parent passes a non-working gene to their child through a sperm or egg cell.
 Genes are stretches of DNA that play a specific role in cellular function.
-When the gene is defective, it can lead to cancer.
+When certain genes are not working correctly, it can lead to a higher chance of developing cancer.

 Cancers that are not hereditary also involve genetic changes (mutations).
-But they do not affect the sperm and egg cells and do not pass from parent to child.
+These mutations do not affect the sperm and egg cells and do not pass from parent to child.

 Many types of cancers can be hereditary.
 Some types of cancer, like ovarian cancer, may be more likely to have a hereditary component.
-Kathrens-Gallardo says about 20% of ovarian cancers are associated with inherited gene changes.
+Kentnich says up to 25% of ovarian cancers are associated with inherited gene changes.

-Other common cancers that may have a hereditary cause include:
+Other common cancers that may have a hereditary component include:

 A person with an inherited gene change may be at risk of developing multiple types of cancers.
 For example, people with Lynch syndrome have up to a 60% risk of developing colorectal cancer over their lifetime.
 They also have an elevated risk of many other cancer types, such as endometrial (uterine), ovarian, stomach and others.

-When reviewing a patient’s family history to determine if genetic testing is appropriate, Kathrens-Gallardo looks for:
+When reviewing a patient’s family history to determine if genetic testing is appropriate, Kentnich looks for:

 • A relative who has had multiple diagnoses of cancer.
 This might include separate incidences of cancer in both breasts or two unrelated cancers in different locations.